Physical Education: Preparing for Sporting Activities

 Topic Overview

-The WJEC Entry Level Award in Healthy Living and Fitness (Entry 2) is a vocationally-related qualification designed to introduce students to the fundamental principles of maintaining a healthy lifestyle and improving personal fitness.
-This course covers key topics such as the components of a balanced diet, the benefits of regular physical activity, and the importance of personal hygiene.
-It is ideal for students who are building foundational knowledge in health and fitness, preparing them for further study or entry-level roles in the health and fitness industry.
+The WJEC Entry Level Certificate in Healthy Living and Fitness (Entry 2) is a vocationally-related qualification designed to introduce students to the fundamental principles of maintaining a healthy lifestyle and improving personal fitness.
+This course covers key topics such as the components of a balanced diet, the benefits of regular physical activity, and the importance of mental well-being.
+Students will explore how different food groups contribute to energy and growth, and learn about simple exercise routines that can be incorporated into daily life.
+The qualification is ideal for learners who are beginning their journey in health and fitness, providing a solid foundation for further study or vocational pathways.

 Key Concepts